psarando/shire-reckoning/Middle-earth-simulation.md

 For example, if you simply want to know how a Shire date listed on [Tolkien Gateway](http://tolkiengateway.net/wiki/Third_Age_3019) would convert into a date in this year's calendar, use the [default Shire Calendar on this project's home page](https://psarando.github.io/shire-reckoning/#tolkien-calendars).

-If you're more interested in how the different leap-day rules of Appendix D cause dates to shift in each of these calendars relative to each other, or how these calendar rules would shift dates relative to the Gregorian calendar over thousands of years, then you may be more interested in these Middle-earth calendar simulations.

 As pointed out in the [Shire Reckoning notes](https://psarando.github.io/shire-reckoning/#reckoning-start-dates), the calendars of Gondor and the Shire described in Appendix D had similar yet different leap-year and leap-day rules compared to our Gregorian calendar.